The Chain Bridge is just one of many captivating sights in Budapest. Image by Noppasin Wongchum from Getty Images Pro via Canva

 Budapest, Heroes’ Square, Hungary.
 Photo by Shawnn Tan, Unsplash

-The Heroes’ Square is a significant historical place where you can see the Millennium Memorial monument with statues of the Hungarian leaders and kings who founded and ruled the country through the centuries.
+Heroes’ Square is a significant historical site where you can see the Millennium Memorial monument, featuring statues of Hungarian leaders and kings who founded and ruled the country throughout the centuries.

 The Heroes’ Square is located at the end of Andrassy Avenue, near the City Park and the Museum of Fine Arts.